hRun/SA-haveibeenpwned/README.md

 Expect the search to take ~ 2 seconds per mail address when using mode=mail due to the API's acceptable use.
 Do not attempt to spam the search as it will only degrade the performance further.

 ## History

+### v2.0.0

+* Implemented Splunk Cloud compatibility by relying on Splunk Add-On Builder for the add-on setup/configuration.
+Thanks to lukemonahan!

+* Improved conectivity tests, proxy and error handling

+* Added custom role for non-privileged users

+* Added add-on logo

 ### v1.2.2